Jimmyxichen/MM-OVSeg/README.md

 ## Training and Evaluation

+### Backbone switching
-Note: The key to switching between different models (DINOv3 or DINOv1) as the backbone is to modify the configuration in the mmov_seg/__init__.py file:
+The key to switching between different models (DINOv3 or DINOv1) as the backbone is to modify the configuration in the mmov_seg/__init__.py file:

 If the user wants to use DINOv3 (ViT-L/14), please use: from .MMOVL14 import MMOV; and comment out or disable the following line: from .MMOV import MMOV.